infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Prototype Stage.md

 # Entire Process
 ---
+1. Learn Krita
-1. Make the whole systems
+2. Make the whole systems
 2. Make the environment
 3. Make the levels
 4. Make the features and interactive shit